 Does it cost to join?

-There is a $20.00 annual enrollment fee for traditional 4-H (Grades 3-12) and a $10.00 annual enrollment fee for Mini 4-H (Kindergarten through Grade 2).
-There is a $60.00 cap; if you have more than 3 children enrolling, the most you will pay is $60.00.
+There is a $20.00 annual enrollment fee for traditional 4-H (Grades 3-12) and a $5.00 annual enrollment fee for Mini 4-H (Kindergarten through Grade 2).
+There is a $60.00 cap; per family (siblings or step siblings who must live in the same household).
 The office can only accept cash or checks.
 However, if you enroll online (during the time allowed), you may pay with a debit/credit card.

 How do I join?